Man called most prolific serial killer in US history dies

 “Nothing he’s ever said has been proven to be wrong or false,” Holland told the CBS news magazine “60 Minutes” in 2019.

-The numbers dwarf those of Green River killer Gary Ridgeway (49), John Gacy (33) and Ted Bundy (36).
+The numbers dwarf those of Green River killer Gary Ridgway (49), John Wayne Gacy (33) and Ted Bundy (36).

 Almost all of Little’s victims were women, many of them prostitutes, drug addicts or poor people living on the edges of society.
-They were individuals, he said he believed would leave few people behind to look for them and not much evidence for police to follow.
+They were individuals, he said he believed, who would leave few people behind to look for them and not much evidence for police to follow.

 Indeed, local authorities in states across the country initially classified many of the deaths as accidents, drug overdoses or the result of unknown causes.

-Note: This story has been corrected to show that Gary Ridgway’s last name was misspelled Ridgeway.